A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 - Append each index identified to the found_indexes list.

 - Return the found_indexes list if it’s not empty.
-Otherwise return -1.
+Otherwise, return -1.

-Time to test this code…
+It’s time to test this code:

 fruits = ['orange', 'apple', 'banana', 'orange']